 Prefer to pay with a check?
 Please sign up below and then mail or drop off a check during business hours: Frinklepod Farm, 244 Log Cabin Road, Arundel ME 04046.
 Please note that your registration is not complete until we receive your payment.
 Thanks!

 About the Instructors:

-- Flora Brown.
-Flora's experiences as a farmer, mother, high school teacher, and lifelong vegetarian (now vegan) inform her passion for cooking healthy food with others!
+Flora Brown.
+Flora's experiences as a farmer, mother, high school teacher, and lifelong vegetarian (now vegan, for 18 years) inform her passion for cooking healthy food with others!
 She holds certificates in Plant-Based Nutrition from Cornell University and Culinary Nutrition from Matthew Kenney Online, and is certified in ServSafe food safety practices.
 Since co-founding Frinklepod Farm in 2012, Flora has been working to establish an educational center that brings people together around food and health and is so excited to see it come to fruition as The Pod at Frinklepod Farm!

 Kathleen Coullard Kathleen’s love for being in the kitchen began when her Mom was diagnosed with breast cancer and was too sick to make the annual family Christmas cookie trays.
 Not one to have previously spent much time in the kitchen she had to step up to continue this tradition.
 After her Mom passed away she found that baking became her meditation.
 From there, in an effort to lose weight, she began working with a health coach who helped open her eyes to the impact of the standard American diet on health and well being.
 It was at that point she delved into educating herself on the benefits of a whole food plant-based diet.
 She is passionate about impacting the lives and eating habits of people through the education of healthy foods and helping them succeed in the kitchen.
 She holds a certificate in Plant-Based Nutrition from Cornell University and a certificate of completion from the Forks Over Knives Culinary Course from Rouxbe.